-STATEMENT OF THE BOARD
+STATEMENT OF THE CHAIRMAN

 The Nuclear Waste Policy Amendments Act of 1987 directed the U.S. Department of Energy (DOE) to characterize one site, at Yucca Mountain in Nevada, to determine its suitability as the location of a permanent repository for disposing of spent nuclear fuel and high-level radioactive waste.
 The Act also established the U.S. Nuclear Waste Technical Review Board as an independent agency within the executive branch of the United States Government.
-The Act requires the Board to evaluate continually the technical and scientific validity of activities undertaken by the Secretary of Energy related to implementing the Act and to report its findings and recommendations to the Secretary and Congress at least twice yearly.
-The Board only can make recommendations; it cannot compel the DOE to comply.
+The Act requires the Board to evaluate continuously the technical and scientific validity of activities undertaken by the Secretary of Energy related to implementing the Act and to report its findings and recommendations to the Secretary and Congress at least twice yearly.
+Congress created the Board to perform ongoing independent and unbiased technical and scientific evaluation - crucial for public acceptance of decisions related to nuclear waste disposal.